 How to Appeal Financial Aid to Get More Money

-- In general, students must have a special circumstance that merits an appeal.
+- In general, students must have special circumstances that merit an appeal.

-- Most colleges have financial aid officers who can assist students with appeals.
+- Most colleges have financial aid administrators who can assist students with appeals.

 - As you write your appeal letter, be sure to use polite language and provide examples.

-If you receive a financial aid or FAFSA award that's less than what you need to attend your target college, you may be able to appeal your offer.
-To do this, most colleges require an appeal letter, which is a note written to a financial aid administrator asking them to reconsider their decision regarding your aid amount.
+If you receive a financial aid offer letter that's less than what you need to attend your target college, you may be able to appeal your offer.
+To do this, most colleges require an appeal letter — a note written to a financial aid administrator asking them to reconsider their decision regarding your aid amount.

-Before you write an appeal, you'll need to determine whether your circumstances actually merit a letter.
-While financial aid administrators may update certain data elements that can alter financial aid decisions, they won't change your aid amount for just any reason; in reality, only a few situations warrant an appeal.
+Before you write an appeal, you'll need to determine whether your circumstances merit an appeal letter.
+While financial aid administrators may update certain data elements that can alter financial aid decisions, they won't change your aid amount for just any reason.
+In reality, only a few situations warrant an appeal.

 You Received a Better Award Offer Elsewhere

-Another common situation is that you get a better award offer from another school but want your target school to match or increase its initial amount.
+Institutional aid at need-based schools can be revised to match or give a student a better financial aid offer.
 If you're applying for more aid as a result of a competitive offer, be sure to include the amount of that offer in your appeal letter.
 Note that not all schools review a financial aid offer letter from other institutions.

 You or Your Family's Financial Situation Has Changed

 By far the most common scenario is that you or your family's financial situation has changed since you submitted your FAFSA.
-Below are some examples of special circumstances that may hinder your ability to pay the initial EFC:
+Below are some examples of special circumstances that may support a financial aid appeal: